jay3393/git-rebase-tut/README.md

 - at the same time, locally i made some changes...
 - i commit locally without pulling first!!!
 - outside user made a third change!!!

+This is feature 1.1 initial commit
+- outside user makes 1 commit